fpleoni/omg_i_love_that_song/README.md

 This is the reason why we chose danceability as our target variable.

+## The Question:

+Can we predict the danceability class of a song from its audio features?

 ## The project

 Use supervised learning classification algorithms to predict the danceability class of a track based on a set of audio features.